oladimejiala/Machine-Learning---Octave/README.md

-# Machine-Learning---Octave
+# Machine-Learning---Octave/Matlab
-This repository shows all Machine learning algorithm using mathematical models to solve everyday problems.
+This repository shows all Machine learning algorithms using mathematical models to solve everyday problems.